Georgia Babladelis: Career in psychology

-After working at the Alameda County Juvenile Justice Center in Oakland in the early 1960s, Babladelis accepted a position as a psychology professor at California State University in 1964.
+After working at the Alameda County Juvenile Justice Center in Oakland in the early 1960s, Babladelis accepted a position as a psychology professor at California State University in 1963.
 She held this position until 1994.
-As one of the university's first female professors, Babladelis contributed to the development of Cal State's women's studies program.
-She created the first Psychology of women course at Cal State.
+As one of the university's first female professors, Babladelis contributed to the development of Cal State's women's studies program by initiating a course to study the psychology of women there.
 She also started the university's nursing department.
 She was also the founding editor of Psychology of Women Quarterly, a research journal dedicated to female cognition and behavior.

-Babaldelis contributed to the success of Division 35 at the American Psychological Association.
-This fueled her efforts to promote the psychology of women on a much larger scale.
-Babladelis also had the opportunity to represent the United States in the United Nations Educational, Scientific, and Cultural Organization (UNESCO).

-Babledalis was a Fellow of the Society for the Psychological Study of Social Issues, a member of the Society for Personality and Social Psychology, a member of International Psychology, and a Fellow of the Association for Psychological Science and Women's Psychological Association.
-These professional activities helped Babladelis promote intercultural dialogue and gender equality education in professional psychology.

-During the 1980s, Babladelis served as the United States Director of Research for the United Nations Educational, Scientific, and Cultural Organization (UNESCO).
-In this role, she promoted gender equality, intercultural dialogue, and education for all.

 After she retired from teaching in 1994, Babladelis continued writing and she worked closely with the League of Women Voters.
 Through this work, she was able to continue promoting and supporting feminism.
 Babladelis also created a scholarship, named after her, to support students who return to school to complete their degrees.
 "This university has always been very supportive of the mature students making their way back", Babladelis said in 2005.
 "I’ve seen how these students, in particular, can have a more difficult time succeeding in the classroom.
 They’re already holding down full-time jobs while supporting their families.
 I’ve had first-hand contact with so many of these students, and I’ve come to admire the challenge they take on."